 EuroGames, the European Gay & Lesbian Championships, is an European sporting event governed by the European Gay & Lesbian Sport Federation (EGLSF) held in non GayGames or OutGames years.
 It is the biggest athletic event for lesbian, gay, bisexual and transgender people in Europe.
 The 14th EuroGames were held in Budapest, Hungary from June 27 to July 1, 2012.
 For previous editions of the EuroGames, please see our history page.
-Since two global LGBT sports events are held in 2013 (Outgames Antwerp) and 2014 (Gay Games in Cleveland & Acron, USA), there will be no EuroGames in these two years.
+Since two global LGBT sports events were held in 2013 (Outgames Antwerp) and 2014 (Gay Games in Cleveland & Acron, USA), there will be no EuroGames in these two years.
 Next EuroGames will be in 2015 in Stockholm, Sweden and in 2016 in Helsinki, Finland

 Goals Of EuroGames